fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/demat_orders.md

 1. Create an [V2 investor profile](https://docs.fintechprimitives.com/mf-transactions/accounts/required-information//)
 2. Add a [demat account](https://fintechprimitives.com/docs/api/#demat-accounts) to the investor profile
    1. A demat account number is a 16 digit number obtained at the time of demat account creation with the depository.
-First 8 digit represent the DP's ID and last 8 digit represent the client ID of the investor with the depository
+First 8 digits represent the DP's ID and last 8 digits represent the client ID of the investor with the depository
    2. Provide details of an active demat account

 Sample Request